 dBm per Hz (dBm/Hz) also called Power Spectral Density, is the amount of power in dBm per Hertz of bandwidth.

-To convert dBm/Hz to dBm, enter the value and desired bandwidth in the calculator below.
+To convert dBm/Hz to dBm, enter the power value and desired bandwidth in the calculator below.

 The tool will calculate the power over this bandwidth and provide a value in both dBm and Watt.